Forest Hills disaster: Investigation

 If the management of the railroad had taken the trouble to make inquiry, it would have learned that the company which Mr. Hewins professed to represent did not in fact exist, and that not only the design but the quality of much of the materials and workmanship of the bridge depended solely upon his ability, honesty and faithfulness.

 As a matter of fact, the material and workmanship of the compression members (Note: Usually in a Howe truss, vertical members are in tension and diagonal members are in compression.
 However, as the trusses of the Bussey Bridge were located under the deck supporting the rails, most elements of the trusses were in compression.) appear to have been sufficiently good.
 The design in many of its details proved to be bad.

 Such a way of doing business would be lax in a purely commercial transaction.
 In contracting for and constructing a bridge, in dealing with a matter involving the safety of life, it was culpable.

 The bridge deck supporting the rails was held up by cross beams, which were affixed differently to the two trusses.
-As the top of the 1870 truss was essentially flat, the cross beams directed rested on it.
+As the top of the 1870 truss was essentially flat, the cross beams directly rested on it.
 However, the top of the Hewins truss was made differently and the cross beams were attached via hangers, located in "joint-blocks" where elements of the truss intersected.
 Civil engineer and professor George F. Swain of MIT commented that "The hanging of the floor beams to the upper chord of a deck bridge is a fault in design and very easily avoided."
 Additionally, the commission's report highlighted issues with the hangers: